 - Lowrance HDS Pro 9 (bow)

 This is the single biggest improvement I made.
 If you take one thing from this article: isolate your electronics on their own battery.
-It doesn't have to be lithium.
-A $90 Group 24 AGM dedicated to electronics will give you cleaner sonar images than a $600 lithium battery shared with your livewell pumps.
+It does not have to be lithium.
+A $180 Group 24 AGM dedicated to electronics will give you cleaner sonar images than a $600 lithium battery shared with your livewell pumps.
+Electrical isolation breaks the conduction path for motor noise — the same principle Vexilar and Rocket City Outdoors recommend for eliminating sonar interference.

 Starting/Accessory: Lead-Acid Cranking Battery

 I kept a standard lead-acid cranking battery for the outboard.
-It also powers the livewells, bilge pump, navigation lights, aerator, and trim tabs through a Blue Sea ST Blade Fuse Block.
+It also powers the livewells, bilge pump, navigation lights, and aerator through a Blue Sea ST Blade Fuse Block.

 Why not lithium for starting?
 Two reasons:

 - The outboard's charging system is designed for lead-acid.
-Most outboard alternators/stators output a charge profile optimized for lead-acid chemistry.
-Running lithium here requires either a DC-DC charger or a lithium-compatible voltage regulator, which adds complexity and cost for minimal benefit.
+Most outboard alternators output a charge profile optimized for lead-acid chemistry (typically 14.2–14.4V regulated).
+LiFePO4's very low internal resistance can draw excessive current from an alternator not designed for lithium's acceptance profile, potentially overheating it.
+Running lithium here requires a DC-DC charger or lithium-compatible voltage regulator — which adds complexity and cost for minimal benefit on a starting battery.

 - Cranking loads are different.
-Outboard starters draw 150-300A for 2-3 seconds.
-Lead-acid handles this fine and gets immediately recharged by the alternator while running.
+Outboard starters draw 150–300A for 2–3 seconds.
+A lead-acid cranking battery handles this fine and gets immediately recharged by the alternator while running.
 The duty cycle is completely different from trolling motor or electronics use.

 Understanding Voltage Drop (The Math That Matters)

-This is where most boat wiring goes wrong, and it's worth understanding the physics even if you never calculate anything yourself.
+This is where most boat wiring goes wrong, and it is worth understanding the physics even if you never calculate anything yourself.

-Voltage drop formula: Vdrop = I × R (current times resistance)
+Voltage drop formula: V_drop = I x R (current times resistance)

 Real example from my boat:

-My trolling motor draws 50A at cruising speed.
-The wire run from batteries (stern) to trolling motor (bow) is 22 feet one way, 44 feet round trip.
+My trolling motor draws up to 46A at max thrust.
+The wire run from batteries (stern) to trolling motor (bow) is 20 feet one way, 40 feet round trip.

-The ABYC (American Boat and Yacht Council) standard says 3% max voltage drop for critical systems and 10% for non-critical.
+The ABYC E-11 standard specifies a maximum of 3% voltage drop for critical circuits (electronics, navigation lights, bilge blowers) and 10% for non-critical circuits.
 I target under 2% everywhere.

 Wire Gauge and Connection Standards